mbrostami/lastcache/README.md

 # LastCache
-LastCache is a go module that implements a resilient in-memory cache.
-It prevents calling service to be failed if the caller is irresponsible.
+LastCache is a go module that implements stale-while-revalidate and stale-if-error in-memory cache strategy.

-e.g. In microservice architecture, when there is a need for synchronous call.
-Last cache will be helpful to have resiliency.

-#### example
+### stale-if-error
+In the event of an error when fetching fresh data, the cache serves stale (expired) data for a specified period (Config.ExtendTTL).
+This ensures a fallback mechanism to provide some data even when the retrieval process encounters errors.
+`LoadOrStore` function is based on this strategy.

+### stale-while-revalidate
+Stale (expired) data is served to caller while a background process runs to refresh the cache.
+`AsyncLoadOrStore` function is based on this strategy.

+### Examples
 ```go
 package main